General Assembly of the Baltic Writers' Council

 Mark the application as “Translation in Motion”.

-The deadline of the first application round is 30 April 2021.
+The deadline of the second application round is 30 April 2022.

 The grant is designed for professional screenwriters/writers who are having adaption-in-progress or preparing to